Helen962/CheckersAI/README.md

 # CheckersAI
-A checkers gaming AI
+A checkers gaming AI.
-A team work AI written by Mengchen and Yang.
+# A team work AI written by Mengchen and Yang.